JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/ReadMe.md

 To get a general idea for the concept this folder is going to try to teach:
 - Watch [Functional Architecture - The Pits of Success](https://www.youtube.com/watch?v=US8QG9I1XW0)
 - Optional but also worth watching: [Boundaries](https://www.destroyallsoftware.com/talks/boundaries)

-### Simplest Examples of Each Approach

-As you read through this folder's contents (or afterward), check out this project's `Hello World/Projects/src/Simplest Program` folder.
-It provides a very simple program that is structured according to each architecture style explained in this folder.
-Once familiar, a new learner will see these patterns used extensively in the ecosystem.

 ### A Word of Thanks